The Aviation Adventures Team includes

 We are dedicated

+service.
 We like meeting people as much as we like flying.
-Sharing

 Chief Pilot and Director

-"tail dragger aircraft", he has completed over 5000 launches.
-His
+flying "tail dragger" aircraft, he completed over 5000 glider launches.

-total time in aircraft exceeds 4400 hours.
-He also holds New Zealand
+His total time in aircraft exceeds 4800 hours.
+He also holds New

-and Canadian commercial licences for aeroplanes and balloons, and
+Zealand and Canadian commercial licences for aeroplanes and balloons,

-has flown helicopters.
-He was the first New Zealander (and one of
+and has flown helicopters.
+He was the first New Zealander (and

 gliders and balloons.
 In addition to holding four New Zealand national